Integrated Sliding-Short/Probe Tuner with Doorknob Transition for High-Q Cavities: Analytical Model of the Integrated Coax-Waveguide Tuner

 The dominant $\mathrm{TM}^z_{011}$ discharge behaves electrically as a parallel \(R_{\rm c}\!-\!L_{\rm c}\!-\!C_{\rm c}\) resonator.
 Viewed from Plane B, i.e., after the doorknob and stub have already been traversed, three elements contribute to the local impedance

-where $C_{\rm fs}=0.06$~pF is the fused‑silica sleeve capacitance and $\Delta R_{\rm fs}\!\simeq\!\omega^{2}C_{\rm fs}^{2}R_c$ for \(\omega C_{\rm fs}\!\ll\!1\).
-The first term is the self‑reactance of the center‑fed dipole, the second the capacitive spur of the sleeve, and the third the Lorentzian impedance of the $\mathrm{TM}^z_{011}$ cavity reflected through the transformer ratio \(n(h)\).
+The load $Z_{\rm L}(f)$ in \eqref{eq:ZL} is the Lorentzian impedance of the $\mathrm{TM}^z_{011}$ cavity referred through the transformer ratio $n(h)$.
+The probe self-reactance is captured separately by the series two-port $\mathbf M_{\rm p}(h)$ in the ABCD cascade of \eqref{eq:ABCDsum}, and the fused-silica feedthrough is modeled as a shunt capacitance $C_{\rm fs}$ via \eqref{eq:ABCDsum}.
 Inserting \eqref{eq:ZL} into the ABCD cascade of Fig.~\ref{fig:tuner_circuit} produces the input impedance at Plane A, from which the matching conditions of Section \ref{sec:probe_dknob} are derived.